python/cpython/Doc/library/sqlite3.rst

 .. function:: register_adapter(type, adapter)

-   Register callable *adapter* to adapt Python type *type* into an SQLite type.
+   Register an *adapter* callable to adapt the Python type *type* into an SQLite type.
    The adapter is called with a Python object as its sole argument, and must return a valid SQLite type:
    :class:`int`, :class:`float`, :class:`str`, :class:`bytes`, or :const:`None`.